HOW WE CAN HELP

 REASSURANCE PROGRAM

-The calls are typically general well-being checks, although sometimes volunteers are able to determine that a client in the reassurance program is in distress.
-Over the years, volunteers have identified clients who have fallen or who have had a medical emergency, and have been able to get those people the help that they need.
+The calls are typically general wellness checks, although sometimes volunteers are able to determine that a client in the Reassurance Program is in distress.
+Over the years, volunteers have identified clients who have fallen or who have had a medical emergency, and have been able to get those people the help that they needed.

 “Our volunteers have one or two clients, and they call them every day at the same time,” Letcher says.
 “It’s a few minutes of conversation, but it’s also a safety check.”